paulo-herrera/PyTable/README.md

 tday = t[0].apply(func = lambda r, c, e: e/ 86400.0) # apply returns a standard list that stores the results
 ```

-For the second task: To plot columns against each other, e.g. plot pressure and temperature versus time
+To plot columns against each other, e.g. temperature measured at two sensors
+versus time

 ```
-plt = t.plotxy(xcols["time"], ycols["temperature", "pressure"], labels=["Time", "Temp/Pressure"])
+plt = t.plotxy(xcols["time"], ycols["Sensor1", "Sensor2"], labels=["Time", "Temperature [C]"])
+plt.show()

 # plt is just a handle to matplotlib.pyplot.
 # Check https://matplotlib.org/3.5.3/api/_as_gen/matplotlib.pyplot.html for details

-plt.legend()
-plt.show()
 ```

-A handy way to plot all columns versus the first one (common task for the analysis of time series),
+A handy way to plot all columns versus the first one (common task for time series analysis),
 ```
 t.plotxy(xcols[0], ycols[-1])
 ```